Former Princeton football players among those killed, injured in New Year’s Eve attack

 Quigley was with Bech when they were struck by Jabbar, according to a GoFundMe page established by friends of Bech and Quigley to support Quigley’s recovery as he undergoes treatment and honor Bech.

-Bech’s younger brother, Jack Bech, a wide receiver for Texas Christian University (TCU), posted on social media site X – “Love you always brother!
+Bech’s younger brother, Jack Bech, a wide receiver for Texas Christian University (TCU), posted on social media – “Love you always brother!
 You inspired me every day now you get to be with me in every moment.
 I got this family T, don’t worry.
 This is for us.”

 In an interview with the British Broadcasting Corporation (BBC), Jack Bech described his last phone call with his brother Tiger Bech hours before New Year’s Eve.